 Located on the eastern side of Antigua, Green Island is an idyllic spot of land with a dreamy beach setting.
 Easily accessed via boat from Nonsuch Bay on the main island, you’ll find a snorkeler’s paradise here.

 As one of the best snorkeling spots in Antigua, you’ll greet a diverse array of tropical fish and possibly even some turtles.
 On land, the resident lizards laze in the sun, and hermit crabs scamper across the sand.
 The seemingly untouched white sand is inviting for a lounge in the sun, and the azure waters will beckon you for a cooling swim.

 Boarding a catamaran cruise is one of the best things to do in Antigua to absorb the full beauty of this more remote paradise of coves, rock, and tropical brushwood.
 Take in the views from the shore, jump in the warm water for a dip, and make sure to snap some photos of this picture-perfect beach destination.

 Perched on the western coast of Antigua, Ffryes Beach is a sparkly stretch of sand backed by rich green hillside.
 Only about half an hour from the capital of St. Johns, this stretch of sand is one of the best beaches in the Caribbean.

 The beach is actually two beaches, divided by rocks.
 The larger side is Big Ffryes, and the smaller is Little Ffryes.
 The clear waters are ideal for snorkeling, and the soft sand is the optimal relaxation setting.
 Looking to get your adrenaline pumping?
 Explore the gorgeous sea on a jet ski for some extra fun in the sun.
-If you’re in need of refreshments, a lively tiki bar is available for food and drink.
+If you’re in need of refreshments, a lively tiki bar is available for local food and drink.

 Prickly Pear Island